Home » Blog » Unit Studies » Westward Expansion Unit Study

 She couldn’t decide, so chose to complete five instead.
 (Yes, I know.)

-1. A diorama and file folder report on Lewis and Clark shared many of the facts learned during the unit study.
+1. A diorama and file folder report on Lewis and Clark shared many facts learned during the unit study.

 Westward Expansion Unit Study - living literature, hands-on, homeschool

-2. A quilt square handicraft project showed her how difficult it must have been for the pioneers to sew almost everything themselves.
-She researched pioneer quilt squares on the internet and came up with this one named “Oh Suzanna”.
-She completed the entire quilt square from start to finish without any help from me.
-Not bad for a first timer, huh?
+2. A quilt square handicraft project showed her how difficult it must have been for the pioneers to sew almost everything.
+She researched pioneer quilt squares on the internet and developed this one named “Oh Suzanna.”
+She completed the entire quilt square from start to finish without my help.
+Not bad for a first-timer, huh?
 My granny would be so proud!

 Westward Expansion Unit Study - living literature, hands-on, homeschool